Jari Sailio

-Jari Sailio (born 18 March 1986 in Hyvinkää) is a Finnish professional ice hockey forward currently playing for Hämeenlinnan Pallokerho in the Finnish Liiga.
+Jari Sailio (born 18 March 1986 in Hyvinkää) is a Finnish professional ice hockey forward who is currently a free agent.
+He last played for Hämeenlinnan Pallokerho in the Finnish Liiga.

-Sailio joined the Blues after a season with Arystan Temirtau in the Kazakhstan Hockey Championship He agreed to an initial three-month try-out contract with the Blues, before signing a one-year deal on 30 August 2014.
-He previously played for Blues of the Liiga in the 2010–11 season.
+In 2014, Sailio re-joined the Blues after a season with Arystan Temirtau in the Kazakhstan Hockey Championship He agreed to an initial three-month try-out contract with the Blues, before signing a one-year deal on 30 August 2014.
+He previously played for Blues of Liiga in the 2010–11 season.